qor/doc/plugins/validation.md

 }
 ```

+## Try it out for yourself

-Checkout [http://demo.getqor.com/admin/products/1](http://demo.getqor.com/admin/products/1) as demo, change `Name` to be a blank string and save to see what happens.
+Checkout the [http://demo.getqor.com/admin/products/1](http://demo.getqor.com/admin/products/1) demo, change `Name` to be a blank string and save to see what happens.